4c74356b41/4c74356b41.github.io/_posts/2017-09-04-sql-server-2016-always-on-automated-deployment-on-azure.md

 1. [DSC modules](https://github.com/AvyanConsultingCorp/PCI_Reference_Architecture/tree/master/artifacts/configurationscripts)
 2. [ARM Template](https://github.com/AvyanConsultingCorp/PCI_Reference_Architecture/blob/master/templates/resources/application/azuredeploy.json).
 Note: Arm template that deploys sql needs to have vnet and domain already in place.
 Also, you will get a hard time trying to deploy this template outside of that framework, so probably just copy out dsc extension\dsc scripts and use in your deployments.
 3. [Parameters file example](https://github.com/AvyanConsultingCorp/PCI_Reference_Architecture/blob/master/templates/resources/azuredeploy.parameters.json)

+Update:
+I switched to using `Microsoft.SqlServer.Management\SqlIaaSAgent` extension and that does allow me to get rid of all the xSql stuff and retain functionality.
+So right now I'm using only xSqlServer, which is really nice, as it appears to work in a more consistent fashion.